mocoding-software/easy-doc-db/README.md

 ```cs
 Task<IDocument<T>> Init<T>(string conn) where T : class, new();
 ```
- - will load or create a new document at the location specified by input parameter.
+ - will load or create a new document at the location specified by the input parameter.

 ```cs
 Task<IDocumentCollection<T>> InitCollection<T>(string conn) where T : class, new();
 ```
-- will create new folder at the location specified by input parameter.
+- will create a new folder at the location specified by the input parameter.
 All files will go there using the following format: {guid}.{format}.

 IDocumentCollection provides access to all documents and allows creating a new one.